Income tax is one of the key financial considerations for every self-employed person in the UK.

 When you log in to file your return, you’ll need to answer a series of questions about the nature of your business, any other income you’ve received (including foreign income), and your expenses and income.
 You can choose to write expenses as a single figure, or if your accounts are more complicated, you can break them down.

 A successful tax return relies on meticulous record-keeping throughout the tax year.
 You need to keep track of invoices and receipts, and make sure that they’re properly filed.
 Most self-employed people use bookkeeping and accounting software to help them do this.
-Find the right option for you in our comparison of the best accounting software for small businesses.

 If you aren't sure about income tax or filing your tax return, it's a good idea to get help from a qualified professional.

 We create this content for general information purposes and it should not be taken as advice.
 Always take professional advice.
 Read our full disclaimer